 In this article, we will present and discuss relevant branding facts and statistics for marketers today.
-We will look into the current state of affairs, best practices, and where the current trajectory of brand marketing leads us in the future.
+We will look into the current state of affairs, best practices, and where the current trajectory of brand marketing will lead us in the future.

 Source: The Harris PollDesigned by

 As we can see, customers want brands and public entities to share their values.
 In other words, they support entities that they can relate to and get behind on.
 Corporate social responsibility is of utmost importance in today’s social milieu.
-Of course, big brands can benefit from rebranding but this should be authentic.
-It should not stop on just tweaking your logo or incorporating social issues in your ads.
-Customers can smell fake a long way.
+Of course, big brands can benefit from rebranding, but this should be authentic.
+It should not stop at just tweaking your logo or incorporating social issues into your ads.
+Customers can smell fake from miles away.
+It is also important that branding is consistent across all channels and, in this regard, companies can benefit from digital asset management software.

 As you can see, trust is the new business imperative.
 This is where the whole branding effort should revolve around for Millennials.
 Also, Millennials are more likely to support companies whose brands exude a deep sense of conscience.
 However, finding a good moral balance within your brand personality can be hard to attain.
 It is hard to please everyone.
 But, if Millennials are your target customers.
 You better get your brand up to speed to their linkings.
 This goes without saying that you should invest in technologies such as social media monitoring software to keep up with customers’ sentiments.